msainsburydale/NeuralEstimators.jl/docs/src/workflow/examples.md

 ## Gridded data

-For data collected over a regular grid, the neural Bayes estimator is based on a convolutional neural network (CNN).
+For data collected over a regular grid, the neural Bayes estimator is typically based on a convolutional neural network (CNN).

 In these settings, each data set must be stored as a ($D + 2$)-dimensional array, where $D$ is the dimension of the grid (e.g., $D = 1$ for time series, $D = 2$ for two-dimensional spatial grids, etc.).
 The first $D$ dimensions of the array correspond to the dimensions of the grid; the penultimate dimension stores the so-called "channels" (this dimension is singleton for univariate processes, two for bivariate processes, etc.); and the final dimension stores the independent replicates.
 For example, to store 50 independent replicates of a bivariate spatial process measured over a 10x15 grid, one would construct an array of dimension 10x15x2x50.

 Below, we develop a neural Bayes estimator for the spatial Gaussian process model with exponential covariance function and unknown range parameter.
-The spatial domain is taken to be the unit square and we adopt the prior $\theta \sim U(0, 0.6)$.
+The spatial domain is taken to be the unit square and we adopt the prior $\theta \sim U(0.05, 0.5)$.

 ```
-function sample(K)
-	θ = rand(Uniform(0, 0.6), K)
+sample(K) = rand(Uniform(0.05, 0.5), 1, K)
-	return θ'
-end
 ```

 Below, we give example code for simulating from the statistical model, where the data is collected over a 16x16 grid:

 ```
-using Distances
-using LinearAlgebra
+using Distances, LinearAlgebra

 function simulate(θ, m = 1)